hayurob/variability_code/README.md

 This repository contains the following documents:
 1. Condensed_IOA.R
   This R code is a compilation of all data analyses for this project.
-It references functions from summary_se_function.R and other_functions.R.
+It references functions other_functions.R.
-3. summary_se_function.R
-  This R code was created by a former lab member and is used for getting summary statistics.
-5. other_functions.R
+2. other_functions.R
   In an effort to organize and clean code, these functions were created in order to do the same data analysis/cleaning on many similar datasets.
-7. Tables_All.Rmd
+3. Tables_All.Rmd
   This R Markdown file creates tables from the data.